Should You Buy Medtronic Stock Around $90?

 However, the company reiterated its full-fiscal year guidance with organic revenue growth expected to be in mid-single-digits and earnings to be between $5.53 and $5.65 on a per share and adjusted basis and includes the impact of forex headwinds.
 Despite a high single-digit decline in top-line in Q1, the company’s robust outlook implies that it expects sales to rebound over the coming quarters, especially in the second half of the fiscal year.

-- Is There A Better Pick Over Medtronic Stock?
+- This Robotic Products Company Is A Better Pick Over Medtronic Stock

 Now, our Q1 forecast was higher than the street estimates, and Medtronic beat the consensus figures.
 Still, its stock price declined in line with its peers, including Abbott, Intuitive Surgical, and Baxter, which are also down between 4 and 5% in a week.
 For Medtronic, in particular, the recent dip offers a buying opportunity for long-term investors, in our view.

 We have updated our model to reflect the latest earnings.
 We expect full-fiscal 2023 revenue to be $32.0 billion and earnings to be $5.58 on a per share and adjusted basis.
 We have revised Medtronic’s Valuation to be around $118 per share (vs. $114 earlier), which is 33% above the current market price of $89.
 At its current levels, MDT stock is trading under 16x its expected forward earnings, compared to the last three-year average of 20x, implying that MDT stock is attractive from a valuation point of view.

 But what about the near term?